-Recycled Water Irrigation Areas receiving water from the CAWD/PBCSD Wastewater Reclamation Project shall be subject to Stages 5 Water Rationing and higher for Potable water used during an Interruption or emergency, in accordance with contractual agreements between the a.
+Recycled Water Irrigation Areas receiving water from the CAWD/PBCSD Wastewater Reclamation Project shall be subject to Stages 5 Water Rationing and higher for Potable water used during an Interruption or emergency, in accordance with contractual agreements between the District and the respective Owners of the Recycled Water Irrigation Areas.

+a.
 Before Project Expansion Is Completed.
 Under the agreements operative before the Project Expansion is Completed (as the capitalized terms are defined in Rule 23.5), the Owners of the Recycled Water Irrigation Areas shall have the respective irrigation requirements thereof satisfied to the same degree as any non-Project Golf Course or open space which derive their Source of Supply from the California American Water system.
 The irrigation requirements of the Recycled Water Irrigation Areas will be determined based on the most-recent non-rationed four-year average irrigation water demand, including both Recycled Water and Potable water, for each Recycled Water Irrigation Area.
 The use of Recycled Water, when available in sufficient quantities to satisfy the irrigation requirements of the Recycled Water Irrigation Areas, shall not be restricted by this requirement.